Breaking Rust: Description

-Chart performance

 Breaking Rust debuted at No. 9 on the Billboard Emerging Artists chart dated November 1, 2025, driven by "Walk My Walk" and "Livin' on Borrowed Time".
 "Walk My Walk" reached No. 1 on the Country Digital Song Sales chart with approximately 3,000 units sold.
+Due to the low volume of contemporary digital music sales in the age of music streaming, Andrew Chow, writing in TIME magazine, questioned the significance of the charting, noting that digital music sales charts have had problems with manipulation, and suggested that the #1 ranking of the song may have been artificially inflated for publicity purposes.
+The Independent noted that as the song was priced at about $1, it would only have taken around $3,000 to push the song to the #1 chart position.

-Billboard has stated that in recent months, at least six AI artists have made it into Billboard rankings.
+Billboard stated that in recent months, at least six AI "artists" have made it into Billboard rankings.

-Reception

 Aaron Ryan of Whiskey Riff noted the track's appeal, describing it as "groovy" and reminiscent of classic country, yet expressed concern over its synthetic origins.
 In a separate NPR interview, Ryan argued that AI erodes the genre's emphasis on authenticity, drawing parallels to the backlash against Randy Travis's AI-assisted vocal release in 2024.
-Public discourse on social media has amplified the controversy, with fans unaware of the AI aspect until media coverage.
+The issue has also been discussed on social media, with some fans being unaware of the AI aspect until they saw media coverage of it.